 It is clear that the equity/ordinary shares in the target companies would have to be acquired.
 However, it is likely that in many cases debt would also need to be acquired.
-Much debt would immediately fall due as a result of provisions for acceleration on change of control, nationalisation or expropriation.
-Debt for this purpose will include public bonds, bank loans and finance leases.
+Much debt may immediately fall due as a result of provisions for acceleration on change of control, nationalisation or expropriation.
+Debt for this purpose will include public and privately placed bonds, as well as bank loans and finance leases.
+Many of the target companies also have significant liabilities under swaps/hedging arrangements.

 Even where that was not the case, and the debt could remain in place, that is unlikely to be regarded as attractive by Government.
-The bondholders/lenders would be gaining an (implicit) Government guarantee but receiving a yield considerably higher than on gilts (assuming gilt rates did not materially increase).
-Hence a plausible outcome is that debt would be nationalised even if that was not required as a legal matter.
+Labour is currently proposing to leave debt in place (and honour it in full).
+However, the bondholders/lenders would be gaining an (implicit) Government guarantee but receiving a yield considerably higher than on gilts (assuming gilt rates did not materially increase).
+An additional complexity is that many utility bonds were issued as part of whole business securitisations, which impose stringent convent packages on the businesses, and therefore restrictions which the Government may find unduly limiting on its wider plans for the sector.
+Hence it would be understandable if a political choice were taken to nationalise debt, even if that was not required as a legal matter.

 Many utility companies have issued longdated bonds with a fixed or RPI-linked coupon.
-Early redemption of the bonds typically triggers a "yield protection" payment, generally driven by a Spens formula.
+Early redemption of the bonds typically triggers a "yield protection" or "make whole" payment, generally driven by a "Spens" formula.
 The price of redemption could therefore be significantly in excess of the principal and market value.
 Whilst an Act of Parliament could in principle override the yield protection, that would greatly heighten the risk of legal challenge.